-Social Finance is partnering with TheDream.US, a college access and success program for immigrant youth, to develop a $100 million graduate school loan pilot program for Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS) recipients who want to pursue professional degrees but can’t access public loan programs due to their immigration statuses.
+Social Finance is partnering with TheDream.US, a college access and success program for immigrant youth, and Golden Door Scholars and Equal Chance for Education, two scholarship programs for immigrant youth, on a $100 million graduate school loan program for Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS) recipients who want to pursue professional degrees but can’t access public loan programs due to their immigration statuses.

-This first-of-its-kind impact investment fund aims to provide loans to more than 1,500 TheDream.US scholarship recipients to help them achieve economic and social mobility.
+This first-of-its-kind impact investment fund, which started as a pilot with TheDream.US in 2021, aims to provide loans to more than 1,000 scholarship recipients to help them achieve economic and social mobility.
 Dreamers who receive financial aid through the fund can access loans with interest rates on par with those available to American citizens via the federal government’s Direct PLUS loan program.
 With professional degrees in fields such as business, education, medicine, and law, graduates can land well-paying jobs in fields desperate for new talent and diverse perspectives.

 Student wellbeing is our top priority.
 The program is therefore designed to ensure that Dreamers attending graduate degree programs only take on manageable debt to achieve their career aspirations.

 Dream.US scholars apply for a loan.
 Throughout the process, they receive financial education and support.
 Over time, as more students graduate and repay, they build track records of repayment that help attract more low-cost capital to finance more loans for future students.